kemalcan-dev/cryptocurrencies-exchange/README.md

 This ensures a clean shutdown and removes any persisted data volumes.

 That's it!
-You now know how to run and interact with the "Simple Cryptocurrency Exchange" project using Docker.
+You now know how to run and interact with the "Cryptocurrency Exchange" project using Docker.